Zakaria Botros: Vienna presentation

 Botros was supposed to give a presentation in Vienna on 6 May 2012.
 The presentation would have been his first major appearance in Europe, but the event was cancelled due to "numerous threats of violence."
 The Viennese Association of Academics published an apology in the press.

 Response from Muslims

 Debates

 His most well known respondents included Abo Islam Ahmad Abdullah, Dr. Ibrahim Awad, and Dr. Abdullah Badr.
 Other public figures suggested that he be ignored.

-Abo Islam Ahmad Abdullah said he invited the Coptic priest to a debate with a moderator on a TV show inside Egypt, but the offer was refused due to safety reasons because he would be arrested by Egyptian authorities and may be killed by fanatic Muslims, despite Muslim scholars promising to stay with him during the whole trip to guard him they cannot protect him from Egyptian authorities nor from fanatic muslims.
+Abo Islam Ahmad Abdullah said he invited the Coptic priest to a debate with a moderator on a TV show inside Egypt, but the offer was refused due to safety reasons because he would be arrested by Egyptian authorities and may be killed by fanatic Muslims.
+Despite Muslim scholars promising to stay with him during the whole trip to guard him they cannot protect him from Egyptian authorities nor from fanatic muslims.

 Calls for stripping his citizenship

-In 2009, Nabih Elwahsh asked the Egyptian government to strip Zakaria Botros's citizenship due to "the instability and disturbing the public security which he caused to Egypt".
+In 2009, Nabih Elwahsh asked the Egyptian government to strip Zakaria Botros's citizenship due to "the instability and disturbance to public security that he caused in Egypt".